teampoltergeist/poltergeist/README.md

     as a 2-element array, e.g. [1024, 768].
 Default: [1024, 768]
 *   `:phantomjs_options` (Array) - Additional [command line options](https://github.com/ariya/phantomjs/wiki/API-Reference)
     to be passed to PhantomJS, e.g. `['--load-images=no', '--ignore-ssl-errors=yes']`
+*   `:extensions` (Array) - An array of JS files to be preloaded into the phantomjs browser.
+Useful for faking unsupported APIs.
 *   `:port` (Fixnum) - The port which should be used to communicate with the PhantomJS process.
 Default: 44678.